This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-So today we’re going to discuss how we go about potty training puppies.
+So today we’re going to discuss how we go about…you guessed it…potty training a puppy!

-Here are some of the basics we are given on how to potty train a puppy from our guide dog puppy training manual:
+Here are some of the basics we’ve learned over the years on how to potty train a puppy.

 - First thing in the morning.